AhmedMousa101/Gitlet-Project/README.md

 To reset to a commit:
 `java gitlet.Main reset [commit id]`

-To merge files from the given branch into the current branch:
-`java gitlet.Main merge [branch name]`

 ## Acknowledgement
 This implementation follows the design of Gitlet[https://cs61bl.org/su20/projects/gitlet/#acknowledgments] owned by the staff of the EECS department at University of California, Berkeley.